 The top three Pomeranians at the International show were:

-1st – “Snap,” owned by Mr Laskie.
+1st – “Snap,” owned by Mr. Laskie.

-2nd – “Guess,” owned by Mr St. Quintin.
+2nd – “Guess,” owned by Mr. St. Quintin.

-3rd – “Fox,” owned by Mr Eaton.
+3rd – “Fox,” owned by Mr. Eaton.

-There was a growing interest, by breeders, in reducing the size of the dogs they were breeding, but also in producing new colors.
+There was a growing interest by breeders in reducing the size of the dogs they were breeding, but also in producing new colors.